nikitha-nr/Retail-Points/README.md

 ## Use Case:

 Let's consider a sample data set in JSON format containing customers transactions over 3 months period.
 This project reads the data in JSON format and render on the web page in a tabular format.

+The Functionality works perfectly fine!!!
+Happy Coding.

 ## Tech stack